rcmedeiros/template/mkdocs/coverage.md

 ## Istanbul

 [Istanbul](https://istanbul.js.org/) is the instrumentation tool, [nyc](https://github.com/istanbuljs/nyc) is its command line client.
-Simply precede your test command line with `nyc` and at the end of all tests and you'll get a report line this:
+Simply precede your test command line with `nyc` and at the end of all tests you'll get a report line this:

 ![Coverage Report](assets/coverage_report.png)